fhdaax/nextbase/README.md

 # NextBase

-# A Next.js and Firebase starter
+A Next.js and Firebase starter.